lonesomegeek/LSG.Tests/LSG.BenchTests.SqlInVersusOr/README.md

 SELECT * FROM dbo.AccountsWithIndex WHERE Country IN ('Comoros', 'Greece', 'Micronesia')
 ```

-I will not present the results of the 1st run (10k elements) because this is too fast to produce a real difference.
+I will not present the results of the 1st run (10k elements) because it was too fast to produce a real difference.
 But, for the second run, here are the results:

 | Table | Using OR | Using IN |
 |-------|----------|----------|